I run marathons.

 - We sometimes add a little more to a requested report even if the client doesn’t ask for it because we know, from prior experience, that the extra information would be helpful.

 - We often provide summaries to meetings to clarify confusing points or offer advice on next steps.
 We don’t wait to be asked.

-- We keep alert to client new and visit their web sites.
+- We research our new clients and visit their websites.
 It always amazes me how hard it is to spot errors on your own site yet how easy it is to detect errors on the sites of other companies.
 If we see errors, we will tell you.

 We hope that we’re building up the Point1 Banks with our clients.
 We never really know if or when we’ll need to make some withdrawals but isn’t it an excellent idea to have a healthy bank balance?
 And here’s a dirty little secret from the running world.
 Sometimes a Point1 becomes a Point2!
 The bank balance just gets bigger!

 Would the Point1 plan help your company?
 I’d be happy to discuss it with you anytime.
 Perhaps on a run someday?